Serkan Çayoğlu

-Serkan Çayoğlu (/tr/; born 31 May 1987) is a German born Turkish actor, known for his role in romantic comedy Kiraz Mevsimi, military series Börü, historical series Bir Zamanlar Kıbrıs, crime series Halka and Yeni Hayat.
+Serkan Çayoğlu (/tr/; born 31 May 1987) is a German born Turkish actor, known for his role in the romantic comedy Kiraz Mevsimi, military series Börü, historical series Mehmed: Fetihler Sultanı and Bir Zamanlar Kıbrıs, and the crime series Halka.
 He starred alongside his wife, Özge Gürel, in Börü and Kiraz Mevsimi.

 Early life and education

 Serkan Çayoğlu was born on 31 May 1987 in Germany to a Turkish family.
 He completed his education in Erlangen University's Economics department in Germany.
 While studying at university, he also started to work as a model.

 Career

 Çayoğlu, who came to Istanbul to become an actor, received acting lessons from Ümit Çırak and Dolunay Soysert at Ümit Çırak's Modern Acting Techniques Atelier.
 In 2012, he started his acting career by playing the friend of Merve Boluğur's character from Italy in the season finale of Kuzey Güney.
-He also played in Hande Yener's "Ya Ya Ya" music video in 2013. Çayoğlu started to be known with Kiraz Mevsimi as Ayaz.
+He also played in Hande Yener's "Ya Ya Ya" music video in 2013.
+In 2014, Çayoğlu started to be known with Kiraz Mevsimi as Ayaz.

 In 2024, Çayoğlu bagged the lead role of Mehmed II, in Miray Yapım's production of the Turkish historical fiction series Mehmed: Fetihler Sultanı.
 The show has gained popularity and has gone on to win numerous awards including the "Series of the Year" award at the 10th Anatolian Media Awards.